 Wilson Commons houses many services for the University community and provides opportunities for undergraduate student employment.
 Wilson Commons employs undergraduate students at the Common Connection, Rocky's Sub Shop and Lounge, the Common Market, Hartnett Art Gallery and the 5th Floor Reception.
-We also employ students as Building Managers and Event Support Technicians.
+We also employ students as Building Managers.
 Work study is preferred for some positions.

 Working in Wilson Commons is rewarding and fun for undergraduate students with good interpersonal skills and a desire to work in service oriented jobs.
-From supervising pool tournaments to loading in a band, from programming events to making fudge, Wilson Commons has employment opportunities for motivated undergraduate students.
+From supervising pool tournaments to guarding art exhibits, from managing key sign outs to making fudge, Wilson Commons has employment opportunities for motivated undergraduate students.

 The major attributes for employment in Wilson Commons are solid interpersonal skills, a professional attitude, friendliness, and responsibility.
 Most jobs in Wilson Commons have flexible hours, and are "schedule friendly."
 Many of the areas are supervised by a student with experience who reports to the professional staff in Wilson Commons.

 Hartnett Gallery employs a crew of students as gallery guards, responsible for greeting patrons, guarding art exhibitions, and generally supervising the Gallery space during established hours.
 Gallery guards should work well with people.
 No specialized knowledge is required, although the position might be a rewarding opportunity for students with an interest in art.

 The Rocky's Sub Shop and Lounge Attendant is responsible for supervising the lounge and ringing up transactions for both Blimpies and the lounge.
 The Rocky's Attendant also collects and returns I.D.s when allowing the campus community to sign out video games, board games or use other Rocky's resources.
 Ability to maintain a clean dining environment, organizational skills and great customer service are all desirable traits for prospective employees.